WHO AM I?

 - Avoid with pregnant or breastfeeding women, children under the age of 7 and epileptic people.

 - In diffusion, do not use pure.
 Dilute this essential oil with other essential oil (part cinnamon 10% max)

 - Do not use when you are taking medicine drugs for cardiovascular disease or to stabilize diabetes

 - Delicate liver, do not use in self-medication

-- Skin irritative, dermocaustic, so do not use pure: dilute at 5% and a maximum 10% in VO for use on the skin
+- Skin irritative, dermocaustic, so do not use pure: dilute at 0.1% in VO for use on the skin

 - As a rule, test the product by applying a little in the crook of your elbow or on your wrist before using it.

 - cinnamaldehyde (70 à 85 %)

 - eugenol (≤ 0,5 %)